NickWaterton/Unifi-websocket-interface/README.md

 ```
 Do you want to add the full Unifi data to the database (recommended)?
 ```
-This adds the full data from the controller download to the models.json database.
-When you do this, it overrides all the answers you just gave, and allows`unifi.py` to read the port layout correctly from the controller configuration (so the ports on the devices are drawn with the correct spacing).
+This adds the full data from the controller download to the `models.json` database.
+When you do this, it overrides all the default entries you just gave, and allows`unifi.py` to read the port layout correctly from the controller configuration (so the ports on the devices are drawn with the correct spacing).
 This is a good thing!

+The supplied `models.json` file has all devices and unifi data in it (including beta devices) as of July 2019 (Controller Version 5.11.31).

 Finally save the updated file `Do you want to overwrite the models.json file?`, there is no default answer, you have to enter `y` to update the file.
+The previos models.json file will be saved as a backup you can restore in case anything goes wrong.

 When you have updaded the `models.json` file, start (or restart) `unifi.py`, and it will load the new database.
-Any new devices should not be displayed properly...
+Any new devices should now be displayed properly...

+This utility is a WIP, so it might be a bit buggy.
+Works on my systems.

 ## controller.py
 `controller.py` is a module that gives access to the unifi API, and can be used for simple REST access to unifi data. it's cobbled together from various sources on the web (thanks to the contributors), I just added to it, it's not my work as such.